5-MeO-MiPT: Pharmacodynamics

-The mechanism that produces the hallucinogenic and entheogenic effects of 5-MeO-MiPT is thought to result primarily from serotonin 5-HT_{2A} receptor agonism, although additional mechanisms of action such as inhibition of monoamine oxidase (MAO) might also be involved.
-In addition to the serotonin 5-HT_{2A} receptor, 5-MeO-MiPT also potently binds to and/or activates other serotonin receptors, such as the serotonin 5-HT_{1A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
+The mechanism that produces the hallucinogenic effects of 5-MeO-MiPT is thought to result primarily from serotonin 5-HT_{2A} receptor agonism combined with the 5-HT_{1A} receptor activation.
+5-MeO-MiPT also potently binds to 5-HT_{2B} receptor with high affinity but low efficacy, 5-HT_{2C} receptors with moderate potency, and displays sub-micromolar affinity towards multiple other serotonin receptors.